 - A practice expedition

-- The real expedition
+- The qualifying expedition

-The expedition itself is a great experience and it is something you will never forget.
 The tough times teach you perseverance and determination and the sense of achievement at the end is well worth the effort!

-|"Gold D of E gave me the opportunity to take part in something I wouldn't otherwise have done.
+“Gold D of E gave me the opportunity to take part in something I wouldn’t otherwise have done.
 It challenged us as a team but we pulled together to create an experience we will never forget.
-I highly recommend it to everyone"|
+I highly recommend it to everyone.”

 Wings of Hope Achievement Award (WOHAA)